Eelii/Turnabout-Nincompoop/README.md

 <br/>
 <br/>
-Dialogue data the language models were trained on was scraped to a CSV file using Beautiful Soup and a custom Python script, so in theory it would be possible create models that would be able to respond to text instead of just continuing it.
+Dialogue data the language models were trained on was scraped to a CSV file using Beautiful Soup and a custom Python script, so in theory it would be possible create models that would be able to respond to text in some other way than by just continuing it.

 <!--